Loading guide

 Tips

 Yes. eScripts work at any pharmacy in Australia.
-You're not locked in.
+You're not locked into one pharmacy.
+This is especially useful when travelling or if your regular pharmacy is closed.

 This information is for general educational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional before making decisions about your health.
 Content on this page has been reviewed by AHPRA-registered Australian doctors but does not replace a personalised medical consultation.